jeremyondrey/jeremyondrey.github.io/about.md

 - producer
 - media artist

-I offer a variety of (mostly audio related) services, if you like something you see in a project of mine and want something similar, feel free to get in touch.
+I do a bunch of different (mostly audio related) things, if you like what you see in a project of mine and want something similar, feel free to get in touch at **jeremy@lums.io**

-I'm on [Twitter](https://twitter.com/lumsdnb).
-If you want to get *real serious*, contact me at **jeremy@lums.io**

 [Check out my music collection.](https://bandcamp.com/lumsdnb)